-As of 1 June 2024, the Lab is embarking on a new four-year project, entitled “Well-Being in Social Media: Applying Natural Language Processing Analyses to Discover Thriving Online Communities, Promote Healthier Social Media Design and Authentic Happiness.”
+In summer 2024, the Lab embarked on a new four-year project, entitled “Well-Being in Social Media: Applying Natural Language Processing Analyses to Discover Thriving Online Communities, Promote Healthier Social Media Design and Authentic Happiness.”
 This project aims to develop a social media design that supports positivity in social media interactions – instead of negativity.
 We hypothesize that pro-social, positively-charged, highly-engaged interactions in social media increase the Subjective Well-Being (SWB) of individuals in such online communities.
 See our preliminary works in our pilot studies on Rewiring for Happiness (2021-23)

-The participating FIMS Doctoral Students include Sarah Cornwell, Dominique Kelly and Sodiq Onaolapo in Summer 2024, with Alex Mayhew and Nicole Delellis re-joining us in the 2024/2025 academic year.
+The participating FIMS Doctoral Students included Sarah Cornwell, Dominique Kelly and Sodiq Onaolapo, Alex Mayhew, and Nicole Delellis in the 2024/2025 academic year.

 Going from “I” to “we” may help you get from ill-being to well-being.